blumareks/2017-swift-sv/README.md

 This is a repo for Swift on the Server Workshop in San Francisco/Silicon Valley in 2017.
 If you use it please give me a star - thank you!

 ## Preparation
 Please start by signing up for Bluemix: [Bluemix.net](http://bluemix.net) (the access to the services for a trial account is free of charge for 30 days for development purposes only).
+There is also a [Lite account] (https://www.ibm.com/cloud-computing/bluemix/standard-account)

 Download CLI for Cloudfoundry - [CF CLI](https://github.com/cloudfoundry/cli/releases) You run this command on your computer to interact with apps you are creating in the IBM Bluemix Cloud.